ZandBraxton/100-days-of-code/log.md

 **Thoughts:** It's so cool

-### Day 94: October 8, 2021
+### Day 94: October 9, 2021

-**Today's Progress**: Continued learning react
+**Today's Progress**: Started on cv-project

-**Thoughts:** Dived deeper into states, props, components, etc. It's pretty difficult to wrap my head around, but It's only the second day
+**Thoughts:** React is a whole new beast to tame, I'm feeling overwhelmed on grasping it but little by little I'm making progress.
+States and props are starting to make more sense to me, and the general flow of data from parent to child